lucaxbandini/VisageGuard/Step-By-Step-Guide.md

 ![image](https://github.com/lucaxbandini/VisageGuard/assets/152310492/13265b69-06d9-4fcc-8d1a-ab12bda86e7b)

 **Make sure to fully install Visual Studio Community 2022 before installing Microsoft C++ build tools.**

 ## Downloading Microsoft C++ Build Tools
 To download Microsoft C++ Build Tools, follow this [link](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 # Installing Dlib
 Create a new PyCharm project by clicking the Menu button at the top of the PyCharm window, then on "New Project".
-Leave all setting as default (change name if you'd like).
+Leave all settings as default (change name if you'd like).

 ![image](https://github.com/lucaxbandini/VisageGuard/assets/152310492/05d64660-4b13-44d0-a6e4-4a0492fdcc3b)